0xRose/Rose-Stealer_old/README.md

 - Diversity - Change the Icon, name and functions of your stub by yourself through the beautiful builder - WIP
 - Bypass/disable Windows Defender/Firewalls - WIP

-### <a id="setup"></a> Setup
+## <a id="setup"></a> Setup
+**Due to our professional installation mechanism you won't need to install python manually, our batch script does it automated for you.**

 - Download the repository by clicking [here](https://github.com/DamagingRose/Rose-Injector/archive/refs/heads/main.zip).
-- Extract the .zip file by just right clicking on the file and clicking on extract ZIP or extract here.
+- Extract the ZIP folder which you just downloaded.
-- Run the [`start.bat`](https://github.com/DamagingRose/Rose-Injector/blob/main/components/builder.bat) file to open up the Rose builder or Python installer if it is not installed.
+- Run the [`start.bat`](https://github.com/DamagingRose/Rose-Injector/blob/main/start.bat) to have the [builder](https://github.com/DamagingRose/Rose-Injector/blob/main/components/builder.bat) open automatically.

 ## <a id="preview"></a> Preview